Conversational Capital

 Conversational Capital: How to Create Stuff People Love to Talk About is a book about engineering word-of-mouth into brand experiences.
 Contrary to the conventional theories of mass marketing literature, which teach that one must scream something ten times to be heard once, the authors teach that because we are all social storytellers, a product experience that is worthy of telling as one's own authentic story creates enormous brand capital in the form of meaningful and influential conversations.

-Developed by a trio of international brand architects, they share the insights behind their creative and strategic leadership for word-of-mouth success stories including Adidas, Cirque du Soleil, Red Bull & MGM Grand.
+Developed by three international brand architects, the project presents their perspectives on creative and strategic leadership through case-based insights drawn from works associated with companies and organizations including Adidas, Cirque du Soleil, Red Bull and MGM Grand.

 Overview

 Based on their experiences with some of the world's recognized generators of word-of-mouth, the authors behind Conversational Capital began to realize that experiences had residual value—value that extended further than mere memories but instead resided in the realm of identity-shaping and storytelling.
 That is to say, when an experience was sufficiently powerful or transformative for an individual, they felt compelled to make the experience part of their own life story, and thereby propagate the story of the experience as part of their own (and now more exciting) identity.
 With this in mind, Bertrand Cesvet, Tony Babinski and Eric Alper began to deconstruct the antecedents to word-of-mouth.
 Invariably, they found that the elements that gave rise to the conversations of consumers consisted of eight possible drivers.
 Critically, these elements fed into doing two things for the experience in question: 1) making it meaningful and 2) making it intense.

 The authors of Conversational Capital share these eight key ingredients to embedding the makings of word-of-mouth into every consumer encounter with brands.
 They term these elements the Eight Engines of Conversational Capital.